dmitryvinn/dvinnik.dev/src/data/presentations/2021/cross-platform-css-with-yoga/index.md

 category: 'presentation'
 cover: './cover.jpg'
 title: "Cross-Platform CSS (Yes, it's Possible!) with Yoga"
-description: "In this talk, we learn about Yoga's main concepts and use-cases"
+description: "In this talk, we learn about Yoga's main concepts and use-cases.
+Then, we will build a demo app for React Native and Android to showcase the reusability of Yoga."
 date: '2021-01-01'
 tags: ['cross-platform', 'mobile', 'web']
 published: true